WordPress vs. Replit Pages – Cloud-Based Development vs. CMS

 Hands-on Experience with WordPress

 Using WordPress is kind of like riding a bike with training wheels.
-It’s straightforward, especially for anyone just starting.
+It’s straightforward, especially for those just starting.
 You’ve got the WordPress dashboard, which is pretty intuitive.
 You click around and discover options without needing a PhD in computer science.

 Creating pages and posts feels like filling out a form.
 You choose a title, type content, and hit publish.
 It’s that simple.
 But beware—sometimes, diving into the plugin ocean can feel overwhelming.
-Too many plugins can make your site slow.
-Imagine trying to run a marathon with a backpack full of rocks—that’s your website with excessive plugins.
+Too many plugins can slow down your sit..Imagine trying to run a marathon with a backpack full of rocks—that’s what your website looks like with excessive plugins.
 You might find a plugin for everything, but overdoing it can lead to headaches later.

 Hands-on Experience with Slim Framework